ray-chunkit-chung/demo-file-storage-server/README.md

 # File storage server

-An implementation of a file server with cli frontend and fastapi backend to support upload-file, delete-file, and list-files.
+An implementation of a file server with typer cli and fastapi backend to support upload-file, delete-file, and list-files.

 ## Install fs-store file storage server